Lead compounds: Oxides and sulfide

 There are three oxides known: PbO, Pb_{3}O_{4} (sometimes called "minium"), and PbO_{2}.
 The former has two allotropes: α-PbO and β-PbO, both with layer structure and tetracoordinated lead.
 The alpha allotrope is red-colored and has the Pb–O distance of 230 pm; the beta allotrope is yellow-colored and has the Pb–O distance of 221 and 249 pm (due to asymmetry).
 Thanks to the similarity, both allotropes can exist under standard conditions (beta with small (10^{−5} relative) impurities, such as Si, Ge, Mo, etc.).
 PbO reacts with acids to form salts, and with alkalies to give plumbites, [Pb(OH)_{3}]^{−} or [Pb(OH)_{4}]^{2−}.

 The dioxide may be prepared by, for example, halogenization of lead(II) salts.
 The alpha allotrope is rhombohedral, and the beta allotrope is tetragonal.
 Both allotropes are black-brown in color and always contain some water, which cannot be removed, as heating also causes decomposition (to PbO and Pb_{3}O_{4}).
 The dioxide is a powerful oxidizer: it can oxidize hydrochloric and sulfuric acids.
 It does not react with alkaline solution, but reacts with solid alkalis to give hydroxyplumbates, or with basic oxides to give plumbates.

-Reaction of lead with sulfur or hydrogen sulfide yields lead sulfide.
+Reaction of lead with sulfur or hydrogen sulfide yields lead sulfide (PbS).
 The solid has the NaCl-like structure (simple cubic), which it keeps up to the melting point, 1114 °C (2037 °F).
-If the heating occurs in presence of air, the compounds decomposes to give the monoxide and the sulfate.
+If heated in the presence of air, PbS decomposes to give the monoxide and the sulfate.
 The compounds are almost insoluble in water, weak acids, and (NH_{4})_{2}S/(NH_{4})_{2}S_{2} solution is the key for separation of lead from analytical groups I to III elements, tin, arsenic, and antimony.
-The compounds dissolve in nitric and hydrochloric acids, to give elemental sulfur and hydrogen sulfide, respectively.
+PbS dissolves in nitric and hydrochloric acid, to give elemental sulfur and hydrogen sulfide, respectively.
 Heating mixtures of the monoxide and the sulfide forms the metal.